GabrielF98/emlineclipper/README.rst

 |GitHub Release| |Publish with PyPI|

 Python library to clip emission lines in supernova spectra.
 Developed by Gabriel Finneran at University College Dublin, Ireland.

 A brief description of the tool is given here.
+Full documentation is available at `readthedocs <https://emlineclipper.readthedocs.io/en/latest/>`_.
 Further information may be found in `Finneran et al. (2024) <https://arxiv.org/abs/2411.11503>`_ (see below for how to cite this work!).

 The source code can be found on `GitHub <https://github.com/GabrielF98/emlineclipper>`_.
 Issues can be logged `here <https://github.com/GabrielF98/emlineclipper/issues>`_.